sizeru/digipedal/daemon/README.md

 	- Deletes the specified pedal from the pedal board
 * **POST** /boards/*board_id*/pedals/*pedal_index*
 	- Adds a pedal to the board at this index.
 Should this index be out of range, will insert it as the last pedal.
 	- Body is a JSON file which includes the tarball.
-This tarball contains the manifest `.ttl`, the pedal `.ttl`, and the `.so` file for the pedal:
+This tarball contains the manifest `.ttl`, the pedal `.ttl`, and the `.so` file for the pedal.
+If the pedal already exists on the server, the tarball does not need to be sent:
+		+ "pedal_uri": *pedal_uri*
-		+ "tarball": *pedal.tar.gz*
+		+ "tarball" (optional): *pedal.tar.gz*
 * **GET** /boards/current
 	- Returns the id of the current board
 * **PUT** /boards/current